NINE GREAT TREKS IN GEORGIA FOR THE EVERY TYPE OF HIKER

 This trek, starting in picturesque Truso valley, explores the Keli volcanic plateau - a barren, rocky piece of land lying west of Georgian Military Highway.

-Only a very few people ever come hiking here as this area is in the close proximity of the territory of South Ossetia and a permit from Georgian Ministry of Internal Affairs is needed.
+Only a very few people ever come hiking here as this area is in the proximity of the territory of South Ossetia and a permit from Georgian Ministry of Internal Affairs is needed.

 The highlight of the trip is a visit to the glacial Kelitsadi lake.

-If you want to spend more time in the area, you can explore also gorges of Mna and Suatisi north of Truso valley -
+If you want to spend more time in the area, you can also explore gorges of Mna and Suatisi north of Truso valley -

-they offer interesting rock formations, waterfalls and the unusual perspective of the Kazbegi massif.
+you can find there peculiar rock formations, waterfalls and the unusual perspective of the Kazbegi massif.

 Recommended for: Trekkers familiar with more touristy areas of Georgia, looking for something new and impressive.
 Distance: 37 km Duration: 3 days